discreetmayor/tirtos_task/README.md

 }
 ```

-3. Instanciate and create your task
+3. Instantiate and create your task

 ```cpp
 #define TASK_PRIORITY 1